yuhao-nyc/file-ops/README.md

-A Node.JS File System Ops
+<h1>A Node.JS File System Ops</h1>

 Instruction:
-Clone or download the Zip file.
+Clone or download the Zip file <br>
-Go to your dir, npm install and npm start
+Go to your dir, npm install and npm start <br>
-Voila, all the good stuff!
+Hmmm, all the good stuff!

 TODO list:
 1. Add test units on file names, file types